 Recommended by Megan from Megan Starr

 The city left me in awe by its beauty and overjoyed by its food and smells.
 Walk through Anafiotika and other parts of the old town while marveling at the architecture, friendliness of the people, and views of the city.

 The neighborhood makes you feel like you were was on another planet.
 The city of Athens is like an onion; every neighborhood and block is a layer and once you peel it back, you are exposed to a new side of the capital and it fuels your curiosity of the complexity of the place.

 Though the beaches of Greece are utterly magnificent.
 But, as a city person, you will feel that the rest of Greece has some big shoes to fill.

 Recommended by Elena from Passion for Greece

 The quaint island of Hydra is renowned for its unique architectural charm, dynamic lifestyle, historical importance and for its no cars policy.
 Just a short two-hour ferry ride from Greece’s capital — Athens, Hydra is a great destination to visit at all times of year.

 Here, the cars are replaced with donkeys who will greet you upon your arrival at the port.
 Since the 1960s the island became Hollywood’s favorite hotspot, where refined vacationers fled in search of warm sunny weather, laid-back Greek hospitality, and vibrant nightlife.
-After the filming of the Boy on a Dolphin movie starring the glamorous Sophia Loren in 1956 — Greece became a popular tourism destination.
+After the filming of the Boy on a Dolphin movie starring the glamorous Sophia Loren in 1956 — Greece became a popular tourist destination.

 Hydra is a magical island where you will make friends not only with the locals but with the numerous cats that practically rule the island.